 D-3 Doctoral Comprehensive Exam Result Form

-The D-3 forms should be completed and filed with the Office of Graduate Studies within one month of exam completion.
+The D-3 forms should be completed and filed with the MU Graduate School within one month of exam completion.

 Final Examination (Dissertation Defense)